eliasingea/tools/README.md

 | **Logs** | allows to visualise realtime log |
 | **Apps** | Landing page |

+## Prereqs

+Make sure to use node version 16

 ## Install

 After making sure that node and yarn are install, at the root of the repo run: